glowkeeper/gitHubPresentation/README.md

-# gitHubPresentation
+# Introduction to GitHub

-Introduction to GutHub
+This repository contains an introduction to GitHub.